 Hyperion is not for everyone.
 I'm the wrong choice if:

-I'm for organizations who want an honest partner who ships production systems, not a contractor who presents slides.
+I'm for organizations whose AI must work in the physical world — where failure means stopped production lines, not a wrong chat response.
 If that's you, let's talk about your specific challenge.

 30 minutes.
 No pitch.
 Just an honest conversation about your challenge and whether I can help.
 If I'm not the right fit, I'll tell you and point you somewhere better.